sverze/aws-terraform-squid-proxy-vpc/README.md

 # AWS / Terraform Squid Proxy VPC

-This project puts together a public network containing an auto scaled group of [Squid Proxy](http://squid-proxy.net/) servers configured to access the internet using NAT Gateways and an egress Internet Gateways.
-A private VPC is also created peered with the public VPC with proxy traffic routed to the Squid Proxy Elastic Load Balancer.
+This project puts together a public network containing an auto scaled group of [Squid Proxy](http://squid-proxy.net/) servers configured to access the internet using NAT Gateways and an Internet Gateways.
+A private VPC is also created and peered with the public VPC with proxy traffic routed to the Squid Proxy Elastic Load Balancer.
 The provisioning of all the infrastructure and services is done using [Terraform](https://www.terraform.io/).
-All compute servers use the T2 micros with Amazon Linux, note that the architecture shown below requires a region with a minimum of 3 availability zones.
+All compute servers use T2 micros with Amazon Linux, note that the architecture shown below requires a region with a minimum of 3 availability zones.

 ![Resilent VPC](aws-terraform-squid-proxy-vpc.png)